dentarg/auth0-blog/_posts/2017-05-03-glossary-of-modern-javascript-concepts-part-2.markdown

 Many modern JavaScript frameworks and libraries utilize unidirectional data flow ([React](https://facebook.github.io/react/), [Angular](https://angular.io), [Inferno](http://infernojs.org/), [Redux](http://redux.js.org/), etc.).
 Why?
 One-way data flow encourages clean architecture with regard to how data moves through an application.
 Application state is also easier to manage, updates are more predictable, and performance can be better as well.

 Although automagical two-way data binding was one of [AngularJS](https://angularjs.org/)'s most popular demos back in 2009, [Angular](https://angular.io) has left it behind.
-Some Angular developers lamented this initially, but ultimately, many found that performance gains and greater control outweighed automagic.
+Some Angular developers lamented this at first, but ultimately, many found that performance gains and greater control outweighed automagic.

 As we saw in the React example above, it's important to remember that one-way data flow does _not_ mean that it's difficult to update the store from the UI.
-It only means that such updates are done deliberately with specific instruction.
-It's less magical, but much more manageable.
+It only means that such updates are done deliberately, with specific instruction.
+It's less magical, but much more _manageable_.

 > **Note:** Generally when developers mention "implementing two-way data binding" in frameworks with one-way data flow (such as React), they are referring to the steps necessary to have UI changes notify the state that it should be updated.
 They are not looking for a way to implement _automagical_ two-way binding.